 As with all the itineraries on our website, these are just examples of what is possible.
 After listening to you, we will plan your obligation free itinerary taking your budget and individual needs into consideration.
 Contact us today to start planning your dream adventure to Africa.

 Visit both Rwanda & Uganda on this 4-night/5-day adventure with a Gorilla trekking safari in Bwindi Impenetrable National Park in the south-western part of Uganda where your accommodation is located on the breathtakingly beautiful Lake Mutanda.
-Spend a morning in the Virunga mountains range in Rwanda to see golden monkeys and have lunch at “Hotel […]
+Other highlights are spending a morning in the Virunga mountain range in Rwanda to see Golden Monkeys and having […]

 On this 8 day classic Uganda safari hike through Kibale’s lush rainforest looking for chimpanzees.
 Spot some of the 600 bird species of Queen Elizabeth National Park and experience one of the most magical lifechanging moments of your life visiting the Gorillas in Bwindi forest.
 THE BWINDI On this 8 day classic Uganda safari hike […]